matomo-org/looker-studio-connector/DEPLOY.md

 Also note that each variable can also be set dynamically as a Script Property in the Apps Script settings.

 * `DEBUG`: whether to deploy with debug mode enabled or not.
-By default this is set to 0. when this is enabled, isAdminUser() returns true, which will show any debug text in error messages.
+By default this is set to 0.
+When this is enabled, isAdminUser() returns true, which will show any debug text in error messages.
 Extra console.log() calls will be made as well.